JANNATHA-MANISH/GATE-WITH-AI/README.md

   1. Copy or share the <code>index.html</code> file to your phone (via WhatsApp, Telegram, or any file sharing app).<br>
   2. Open it using <strong>Chrome or any browser</strong> on your phone.<br>
   3. <strong>Tap “Add to Home Screen”</strong> in your browser's menu to make it work just like a real app!<br>
-  4. That’s it – now it’s with you <strong>24/7</strong> like a personal study buddy 📱📚
+  4. Now it’s with you <strong>24/7</strong> like a personal study buddy. 📱📚
 </p>

+---

+## 🖥️ Running the App

+Simply double-click the `index.html` file.
+That's all!
+The app runs completely in your browser.
+Once you've set your API key, your progress and data are saved locally, so you don't need an internet connection just to view your syllabus.

 ---